-A majority of complicated infections follow a subacute or chronic progression, and initial therapy usually involves oral administration of azole antifungals, such as fluconazole or itraconazole.
-Typically, treatment is continued for many months to years.
-When therapy is discontinued after the apparent successful control of disease, a relapse of infection occurs in approximately one-third of patients.
+A majority of complicated infections follow a subacute or chronic progression, and initial therapy usually involves oral administration of oral azole antifungals, such as fluconazole or itraconazole.
+Amphotericin B is effective only if administered parenterally, and its use is often associated with significant side effects and toxicities.
+Despite these drawbacks, in rapidly progressive infections, amphotericin B is often the preferred initial treatment.
+Typically, treatment is continued for many months to years.5

+When therapy is discontinued after the apparent successful control of complicated disease, a relapse of infection occurs in approximately one-third of patients.
 Therefore, some patients may need lifelong therapy to maintain control.
 Chief among these are patients with deficiencies in cellular immunity or those with coccidioidal meningitis.
-Amphotericin B is effective only if administered parenterally, and its use is often associated with significant side effects and toxicities.
-Despite these drawbacks, in rapidly progressive infections, amphotericin B remains the preferred initial treatment.